 Operating Activities.
-Net cash provided by operating activities increased \$2.8 billion during the year ended December 31, 2020 compared to the year ended December 31, 2019, primarily due to an increase in Adjusted EBITDA of \$1.7 billion and changes in working capital, excluding the change in accrued interest and accrued expenses related to capital expenditures, that used \$1.2 billion less cash.
+Net cash provided by operating activities increased \$1.7 billion during the year ended December 31, 2021 compared to the year ended December 31, 2020, primarily due to an increase in Adjusted EBITDA of \$2.1 billion offset by changes in working capital, excluding the change in accrued interest and accrued expenses related to capital expenditures, that used \$266 million more cash and \$193 million higher cash paid for interest.

 Investing Activities.
-Net cash used in investing activities for the years ended December 31, 2020 and 2019 was \$8.2 billion and \$7.3 billion, respectively.
-The increase in cash used was primarily due to the purchase of spectrum wireless licenses and an increase in capital expenditures.
+Net cash used in investing activities for the years ended December 31, 2021 and 2020 was \$7.8 billion and \$8.2 billion, respectively.
+The decrease in cash used was primarily due the purchase of spectrum wireless licenses in 2020 offset by an increase in capital expenditures in 2021.

 Financing Activities.
-Net cash used in financing activities increased \$7.3 billion during the year ended December 31, 2020 compared to the year ended December 31, 2019 primarily due to an increase in the purchase of treasury stock and noncontrolling interest and a decrease in the amount by which borrowings of long-term debt exceeded repayments.
+Net cash used in financing activities decreased \$68 million during the year ended December 31, 2021 compared to the year ended December 31, 2020 primarily due to an increase in the amount by which borrowings of long-term debt exceeded repayments offset by an increase in the purchase of treasury stock and noncontrolling interest and a decrease in equity exercises.